Hanieh-Sadeghi/Hanieh-Sadeghi/README.md

 - I a Developer,Self and quick learner.👩🏼‍💻
 - I looking to collaborate on to collaborate on open source.
-- Fun fact:I love Painting 🎨, programming 💻, Music 🎹, data science and books.🚀
+- Fun fact:I love Linux 🐧🤍, Painting 🎨, programming 💻, Music 🎹, data science and books.🚀
-- Future Goals: Learn more technologies - Never stop creating new ideas.🦾 *I love Linux 🐧🤍
+- Future Goals: Learn more technologies - Never stop creating new ideas.🦾
 <h4> currently learning 💻📖</h4>
  I am an individual with a keen eye for details, seeking to advance my growing tech career as a Software Developer and bringing my trouble shooting skills to engineer responsive solutions along with like-minded peers.